 Finding: Implementation of Mitigation Measure 4.3-6 represents all feasible mitigation to address criteria pollutant emissions.
-Thus, Mitigation Measure 4.3-6 can and should be adopted by the City.
 However, as presented in Table 4.3-10 of Chapter 4.3, Air Quality, Greenhouse Gas Emissions, and Energy, of the DEIR, emission levels would still exceed the applicable thresholds of significance and, therefore, the impact would remain significant and unavoidable.
 (DEIR, p.
 4.3-63)